 Walk into most any Safeway store today and you can pay for your groceries by tapping or swiping your Visa or Mastercard.

 But if you do, did you know you are disregarding the intent of the company’s name?

 Yep, that’s right.
-Safeway, which was founded in 1912 by Sam Seelig (more on that later) who started with a single store in Los Angeles, is a product of fiscally conservative thinking that was not exactly in abundance in the years before the Great Depression.
+Safeway, which some think was founded in 1912 by Sam Seelig (more on that later) who started with a single store in Los Angeles, is a product of fiscally conservative thinking that was not exactly in abundance in the years before the Great Depression.
 When Seelig left in 1924, the company held a contest to find a new name.
 The name Safeway is part of a larger slogan “Drive the Safeway; buy the Safeway”.
 It refers to the fact that the store did not offer credit.
 Buying the “safe way” meant not using credit, or getting into debt.